nocodb/nocodb/docker-compose/aio/README.md

 ## Install
 Run [install.sh](./install.sh), This script performs pre-requisite check, prompts you through required application properties and finally performs `docker-compose up -d`.
-Note: For most cases where no external integration required.
+For most cases where no external integration required.
 The defaults properties are just fine.
 ```
-./install.sh
+sudo ./install.sh
 ```
+Note: sudo is required for docker to run unless you have configured docker user to be part of sudoers.
+If sudo is not used then you will get error `('Connection aborted.', PermissionError(13, 'Permission denied'))`

 * At this point, your installation is completed and you should be able to access your nocodb instance *

 ### An example output will be like below.